Sexually transmitted infections

 STIs can be caught by vaginal, anal or oral contact with someone who has the infection.
 They can also sometimes be passed on shared sex toys.
 STI’s can affect men, women or children.
 They often have no symptoms.

 Some STIs are difficult to diagnose without a medical check-up.
 It’s important that you get tested as soon as possible and don’t wait for symptoms to appear.
 Most STIs can be treated easily and effectively, usually with a short course of antibiotics.
 You can be tested for STI’s at your closest Devon & Cornwall SARC.

-You can find out more about sexually transmitted infections by contacting the Devon & Cornwall SARC helpline on 0300 3034626 or by visiting Devon Sexual Health.
+You can find out more about sexually transmitted infections by contacting the Devon & Cornwall SARC helpline on 0300 3034626 or by visiting your nearest sexual health clinc.

 If you have been raped, there is a chance that you may be pregnant, even if the person who assaulted you didn’t come (ejaculate) inside you.
 Staff at the SARC can advise you on different types of emergency contraception and their effectiveness.
 In some cases they may issue you with emergency contraception on the spot.
-Or they may refer you to a Devon Sexual Health clinic where specially trained and sympathetic staff can also help you.
+Or they may refer you to a sexual health clinic where specially trained and sympathetic staff can also help you.

 If you are in Plymouth, you can get help and advice on sexual health from yourship.